 I really fancied a silky smooth hot chocolate this weekend.
-I have a trusty Nespresso Prodigio coffee machineand have egarly watched the release of the new Virtuo machine, so thought I’d order some hot chocolate Nespresso pods.
-Unfortunately, Nespresso have a barista range of chocolate flavoured coffee, but not an pure hot chocolate pod.
+I have a trusty Nespresso Prodigio coffee machine and have eagerly watched the release of the new Virtuo machine, so thought I’d order some Nespresso hot chocolate pods.
+Unfortunately, Nespresso has a barista range of chocolate flavoured coffee, but not a pure hot chocolate pod.
 This has really irked me.
 Why?
 Well, ever since I’ve developed a love for hot chocolate recently, I have wanted to try making one with hot chocolate pods.
 But ones from Nespresso don’t, as I say, exist.
 Whilst I know I could make a proper hot chocolate using the amazing Hotel Chocolat Velvetiser and their Classic Hot Chocolate Flakes which are stunningly beautiful.
-I wanted an instant, cost effective option in the form of a Nespresso compatible pod for easy use.
+I wanted an instant, cost-effective option in the form of a Nespresso compatible pod for easy use.

 What brands of Nespresso hot chocolate pods are there to buy?

 There are actually a huge number of Nespresso compatible hot chocolate pods on the market today.
 They all vary in price texture aroma and ultimately taste.
 I’ve personally been using my Nespresso prodigio machine, which I got using a Nespresso promo code, to try out some of these after developing a love for this sweet chocolatey delight.